ACO Revealed: Pier 2/3 Capital Campaign

 The ACO has always been a lightning rod for collaboration, bridging genres and art forms to explore bold ideas and create visceral new work.
 With dedicated spaces to stretch our wings and bring others into the fold, the possibilities for creative collaboration are now boundless.

 Pier 2/3 is not just a new home for the ACO, it’s a new home for music – one that everyone can be proud of.
-As the only professional music venue in the Walsh Bay Arts Precinct, it will provide much needed affordable spaces for small to medium companies and musicians to rehearse, perform and showcase their work; musicians of all genres from all over Australia.
-It will also support workshops and multi-artform projects from creatives and community members of all ages, backgrounds and abilities.
+As the only professional music venue in the Walsh Bay Arts Precinct, it provides much needed affordable spaces for small to medium companies and musicians to rehearse, perform and showcase their work; musicians of all genres from all over Australia.
+It also supports workshops and multi-artform projects from creatives and community members of all ages, backgrounds and abilities.

 The ACO shares Pier 2/3 with Bell Shakespeare and Australian Theatre for Young People.
-On completion, the revitalised Walsh Bay Arts Precinct, including the adjacent Wharf 4/5, will be home to a group of great companies, including Sydney Theatre Company, Sydney Dance Company, Bangarra Dance Theatre, Gondwana Choirs, The Song Company and Sydney Philharmonia Choirs.
+The revitalised Walsh Bay Arts Precinct, including the adjacent Wharf 4/5, is now home to a group of great companies, including Sydney Theatre Company, Sydney Dance Company, Bangarra Dance Theatre, Gondwana Choirs, The Song Company and Sydney Philharmonia Choirs.